hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                 - product must sell early
                 - new technology being used
                 - required skills not available yet
+            - disadvantages
+                - affects functionality of earlier versions
+                - may be not all requirements produced
+                - high overall costs
         - throw away
             - stuff
                 - discarded at any stage